Hellraiser: Bloodline: Themes

 Kane identifies sex, death, and adultery as frequently intertwined, though he says this is somewhat weakened in the theatrical cut.
-Angelique tempts the Lemarchand bloodline, and adultery results in their death.
+Angelique tempts the LeMarchand bloodline, and adultery results in their death.
 Due to cuts made during editing, Kane says this is most evident in Angelique's relationship with John; in the shooting script, Phillip's obsession with Angelique and the Lament Configuration more explicitly mirrored that of a marital affair.
 Kane writes that Paul avoids death by ignoring relationships and is rewarded with a relationship once he redeems his bloodline.
 Jacques orders Angelique to kill Phillip out of jealousy, and it is this same jealousy that later causes his death at Angelique's hands.

 According to Kane, many of the characters' relationships are based on slavery and bondage.
-Angelique is a slave to de L'Isle, then Jacques.
+Angelique is a slave to Duc de L'Isle (Mickey Cottrell), then Jacques (Adam Scott).
 When she rebels against the new austerity in Hell, she comes into conflict with Pinhead, who eventually puts her under his control.
 Pinhead himself is a slave to the will of Hell, though Kane says he exercises more independence than Angelique.
-The Lemarchand bloodline are slaves to the Lament Configuration; John, and, to a lesser extent, Phillip are also slaves to their obsession with Angelique.
-Mirror images feature prominently in the film, including the twin cenobite and literal mirrors that Angelique and Paul use.
+The LeMarchand bloodline are slaves to the Lament Configuration; John, and, to a lesser extent, Phillip are also slaves to their obsession with Angelique.
+Mirror images feature prominently in the film, including the twin Cenobite Siamese Twins (Mark and Michael Polish) and literal mirrors that Angelique and Paul use.
 In Kane's analysis, Paul not only mirrors his ancestors but also Pinhead, whom he emulates to become stronger.
 Kane describes how darkness and light also show up in the film, sometimes literally, as when light kills Pinhead, and sometimes metaphorically, as when Angelique and Pinhead show elements of their underlying humanity.